julyvee/julyvee.github.io/_posts/2023-03-15-retrospective-not-regrettospective.markdown

 Another difference in thinking patterns is "Global Thinking vs. Sequential Thinking".
 Global thinkers prefer open prompts such as "What can we improve in the next sprint?", while sequential thinkers do better with specific prompts such as "How can we improve our code quality during the next sprint?".
 Keep this in mind when designing your activities, mix up different kind of prompts to make it more likely that everyone will share.

 In retrospectives, different types of topics can come up, including how people feel in the team setting and if they are properly enabled to do their work.
 Some people have a hard time talking about feelings, perhaps due to their upbringing, personality or experiences.
-Metaphoric activities and reframing questions can help create distance and make it easier for everyone to share, for example instead of asking "How did you feel during the last sprint?", the question could be reframed as "Describe the last sprint as a weather forecast.".
+Metaphoric activities and reframing questions can help create distance and make it easier for everyone to share, for example instead of asking "How did you feel during the last sprint?", the question could be reframed as "Describe the last sprint as a weather forecast."

 Retrospectives often involve open discussions with the whole team.
 Some people might be more comfortable than others sharing in a large group, again there can be a multitude of reasons for this.
 Always conducting retros that naturally favor extroverted team members will make you miss out on other team member's thoughts and ideas.
 To level the playing field you can, for example, incorporate think-pair-share or round-robin style discussions in your retros.